 ian fuller - Chief of business development

 Ian Fuller is a retired U.S. Army Major with over 22 years of service.
 He enlisted in the Army in 1994 as laboratory technician.
 In 1998, Ian received his bachelors degree and in 2001 his commission as a 2nd Lieutenant through a Green-to-Gold scholarship.
-Ian received training as a UH-60 Blackhawk helicopter pilot at Fort Rucker, AL in 2002.
-Thereafter, he spent 8 years in the 101st Airborne Division deploying to Iraq twice and once to Afghanistan.
+Ian received training as an UH-60 Blackhawk helicopter pilot at Fort Rucker, AL in 2002.
+Thereafter, he spent 8 years in the 101st Airborne Division deploying to Iraq twice and Afghanistan once.
 Ian also served in Hohenfels, Germany at the Joint Multi-National Readiness Center prior to attending the Air Force’s Air Command & Staff College (ACSC) where he earned his Masters Degree.
-After graduating ACSC, Ian transitioned to his specialty to Operations Research & Systems Analysis where he worked on the Army’s most difficult problem sets.
+After graduating ACSC, Ian transitioned Operations Research & Systems Analysis where he worked on the Army’s most difficult problem sets.
 He holds a Black Belt in Lean Six Sigma and is a member of PMI.
 Prior to his retirement in August, 2016, Ian served at every level from Platoon to Major Army Command and was a Pilot-in-Command of the UH-60L and the UH-72A.
 Currently, Ian lives in Vine Grove, KY with his wife, Katie and their two boys, Keaton and Kyran.
-He is extremely passionate about serving the Active Duty and Veteran Community.
+He is extremely passionate about serving the Nation's Warriors and First Responders.